paulipa/sico-wiki/tools/auth.md

 > Using SSO login is perfectly safe.
 You will be logging in on an official EVE Online page and the page will then let our system know that you are who you claim to be.
 No account information is shared to us.
 {.is-success}

 > Our AUTH only requires a public scope that provides us the same information as viewing your profile ingame does.
+We can't see any of your personal information.
 {.is-info}

 # Registering On AUTH